 Dr. Lisa Schulte Moore is a professor in the Department of Natural Resource Ecology and Management at Iowa State University.
 She conducts research and teaches in the areas of agriculture, ecology, forestry and human-landscape interactions.
 Her current research addresses the strategic integration of perennials into agricultural landscapes to meet societal goals for clean water, healthy soils, abundant wildlife and inspiring recreational opportunities.
 Dr. Schulte Moore is co-founder and co-leader of the Science-based Trials of Rowcrops Integrated with Prairie Strips (STRIPS) project, which pioneered the prairie strips conservation practice.
 She is also lead developer of People in Ecosystems/ Watershed Integration (PEWI), a simple web-based educational game designed to help people understand human impacts on the environment and improve the management of natural resources.

-Dr. Schulte Moore has published more than 60 peer-reviewed scientific articles and 30 educational articles.
+Dr. Schulte Moore has published 68 peer-reviewed scientific articles and more than 30 educational articles.
 Her honors include the Iowa State University Early Career Award in Teaching (2007), Teaching Award of Merit from the North American Colleges and Teachers of Agriculture (2007), Stanford University Leopold Leadership Fellow (2013), and Kavli Frontiers of Science Fellow (2014).
-She is a member of the Ecological Society of America’s “Rapid Response Team” and a trustee with the Iowa Chapter of The Nature Conservancy.
+She is a member of the Ecological Society of America’s “Rapid Response Team,” on the board of directors for Practical Farmers of Iowa, and on the board of trustees for The Nature Conservancy's Iowa Chapter.

 She has been on the faculty at Iowa State University since 2003.
 She worked as a post-doctoral associate with the U.S. Forest Service from 2002 to 2003.
 She earned a B.S. in biology at the University of Wisconsin-Eau Claire, an M.S. in biology at the University of Minnesota-Duluth and Ph.D. in forestry in 2002 at the University of Wisconsin-Madison.